TritonDataCenter/rfd/rfd/0081/health-check-draft.md

 * Healthy poll interval - How often the service is checked while deemed healthy
 * Unhealthy poll interval - Defaults to healthy poll interval, but may be desirable to have a smaller value here for two reasons: faster recovery detection, and faster detection of initial healthiness, there could be a back-off associated with this
 * Timeout - How long to wait for the health check before aborting and considering the service unhealthy
-* Recheck - A number of times to re-check a failed health check before transitioning the service to an unhealthy state, default to zero.
+* Retries - A number of times to re-check a failed health check before transitioning the service to an unhealthy state, default to zero.

 ## Endpoints

 Unless otherwise noted, the output for all endpoints is JSON.

-All below endpoints may be prefixed with `/users/$userId` to access data for a user other than the one you're authenticated as, assuming authorization is granted.
-For example:

-`GET /users/abc123/healthchecks` will return the same data as a request to `/healthchecks` would if you were authenticated as `abc123`.
+All data backing these endpoints is in-memory only (no persistence).

 ### /healthchecks

 Endpoint operations:

-* GET - A list of all health checks defined by the user, along with project and service they're associated with.
-This list can be filtered by passing `project` or `service` GET params with ID values.
+* GET - A summary list of all health checks active in the agent

+### /healthchecks/update

+Endpoint operations:

-* POST - Create a new health check via YAML definition transmitted in POST payload
+* POST - Trigger a refresh of health check configuration (by pulling from the Project service)

 ### /healthchecks/$healthcheckId

 Endpoint operations:

-* GET - Get health check configuration and state
-* PUT - Update health check configuration and state via JSON document transmitted in PUT payload
+* GET - Detailed health check info/manifest in JSON format
-* DELETE - Remove health check

 ### /healthchecks/$healthcheckId/definition

 Endpoint operations:

 * GET - Get the healthcheck definition in YAML format as it was provided
-* PUT - Update the health check definition by sending YAML payload